junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean watches it, dizzily, not realizing his eyes are so teary that the light of the grace is all fuzzed and smudged like a piece of soaked art.
 The thin thread of light fly onto his forehead, touches his skin and immediately sinks into it.

-The warmth soaks him from top to bottom, like the best hot water shower he could use at this moment, chasing the last hint of coldness from the snow storm out of his body.
+The warmth soaks him from top to bottom, like the best hot water shower he can use at this moment, chasing the last hint of coldness from the snow storm out of his body.
 The exact same feeling whenever Cas touches him and heals him.

 Dean looks up again.
 At the place where the tear of the space was, it is now a clean smooth stand of sky, and air.
 There is no nasty thing from other dimension, there is no bright light of needles and threads.

 There is no Cas, again.
 Not even a sign to prove it wasn't a dream.
 Except for the lingering warmth that still flows in his body.

-The killing snow storm has stopped, he realizes belatedly, when the tear is mended, when Cas is gone.
+The killing snow storm starts dying down, like the residue water running out from a faucet during water outrage.
+Then it stops completely.
+The world is fixed, at least this part, he realizes belatedly, when the tear is mended, when Cas is gone.

 He stares at the sky that is clearing.
 Blue as crystal.
+He blinks hard.

 A piece of fabric, drifts down from the middle of air, slowly flying to the ground, landed on the snow.
 Beige color, trench coat texture, torn and blood stained.